pyrustic/shared/README.md

 Although a lightweight package, **Shared** smoothly handles collections (**dict**, **list**, **set**), **binary** data, and **SQL** queries.

-**Shared**'s application programming interface is designed for intuitive use.
+**Shared**'s intuitive application programming interface is designed as a triptych.
 Thus, three classes with similar interfaces are created to cover the needs of data exchange and persistence: `Document`, `Dossier`, and `Database`.

 |Class|Relevance|
 |---|---|